-"The burqa-argument always made me laugh.
-Advocates always making it seem like it's a fucking social-chastity-belt.
+"Burqas always made me laugh.
 As if it's the ultimate protection from getting raped.
-Like only girls in mini-skirts are getting attacked.
-Besides, most of these females in burqas have more to fear from their own fucking husbands raping them to death than anything.
+Besides, most females in burqas have more to fear from their own fucking husbands raping them to death than anything.
 But hell, chattel is chattel, and slaves don't have the right to say no."

 "That's an over-simplification," Natalie stated.

 "Anything anyone ever says is an over-simplification!
 Everything can be fucking elaborated upon.
 But do you really want to spend the next hour expanding on the very definition of moral-relativity verse the-law-of-the-land, before even stating the premise of the concept?"
-And then I realized I was standing directly above Natalie, and she reached up, slipping her fingers into my belt buckle, and then she pulled me down until I knelt over her thighs.
+Suddenly, I realized I was standing directly above Natalie, as she reached up, slipping her fingers into my belt buckle, and then she pulled me down so that I was kneeling over her thighs.

-"So with your all-or-nothing view of art, would it be perfectly acceptable to you to do anything at all in the name of art, regardless of ethics?"
-Natalie whispered, the tip of her nose touching mine as our eyes darted back and forth from left to right.
-"Sounds like an excuse, absolving any action in the name of art.
+"Is it acceptable to you to do anything at all in the name of art, regardless of ethics?"
+Natalie whispered, the tip of her nose touching mine as our eyes darted from left to right.
+"Sounds like an excuse, absolving actions in the name of art.
 Even criminal behavior.
-What makes something art rather than just inciting bigotry?"
+What's the difference between art and inciting hatred?"

 "Depends if you're creating something rather than instructing others.
 I'm not telling anyone what to do.
-That's why I am not interested in people like that Chinese guy, Ai Weiwei, who gets others to build his shit.
+That's why I am not interested in people like Ai Weiwei, who gets others to build his shit.
 I'm not a fan of collaboration.
-At what point do these art followers become a cult.
-It's all the same old in-group mentality, and I'm repulsed by sheeple!"
+At what point do these artists create a cult.
+I'm fucking repulsed by sheeple!"

-"But you are part of a larger community.
+"But you're part of a larger community.
 And you're preaching your opinion through your art."

 "Opinion is just a reflected observation.
-Anyone who listens to me and takes anything on face-value without a deeper comprehension or without questioning, is a fucking moron!"
+Anyone who listens to me and takes anything on face-value without questioning, is a fucking moron!"

-"I don't know a single person I trust that much," I hissed, my hands gripping Natalie's shoulders, moving up to her throat.
+"I don't know a single person I trust that much," I hissed, my hands sliding up Natalie's shoulders, moving up to her throat.
 "Look at you.
 You're a mother and a wife, yet here we are.
 Alone together."

 "Who said we're alone?"
-Natalie whispered, her mouth so close I could taste her words – and I then sat back.
-She smiled, tilting her head, "What if I told you...
-This was all for the art...
-That what we're doing right now, is art."
+Natalie whispered, her mouth so close I could taste her words – and then I sat back.
+She smiled, tilting her head.
+"What if I told you that this was all for art.
+That what we're doing right now is art."